-For service provisioning, Verizon will require the customer IP address of the Avaya Session Border Controller for Enterprise.
+For service provisioning, Verizon will require the customer IP address of the Avaya IP Office.
 Verizon provided the following information for the compliance testing: the IP address and port used by the Verizon SBC, and the toll-free numbers shown in Figure 1 and Table 1.
-This information was used to complete the configuration for Avaya Session Border Controller for Enterprise shown in Section 6 and the IP Office shown in Section 5.
+This information was used to complete the IP Office configuration shown in Section 5.

-8. Verification
+Verification